 Stealing money or deceptively taking property while in a position of trust is known as embezzlement.
-The crime generally involves employees who use their employer’s funds for their own personal benefit.
+The crime generally involves employees who use their employer’s funds for their benefit.
 The offense can range from financial advisors embezzling funds from investors to a spouse embezzling funds from a joint bank account with their own partner.
-Although Iowa law does not have a statute for embezzlement, if a person commits the crime, they will be charged with a degree of theft depending on the value of the stolen goods.
+Although Iowa law does not have a statute for embezzlement, if a person commits a crime, they will be charged with a degree of theft depending on the value of the stolen goods.

-If you or someone you know has been accused of committing embezzlement, it’s within your best interest to secure legal representation as soon as possible.
+If you or someone you know has been accused of committing embezzlement, it’s in your best interest to secure legal representation as soon as possible.
 Based on the circumstances of the crime, you could be facing felony charges.
 That means if you’re convicted the judge could sentence you to prison and order you to pay expensive conviction fines upon release.

 With so much at stake, it’s imperative you are prepared with a defense formidable enough to take on the prosecution.

 Embezzlement Attorney, West Des Moines | White Collar Crimes in Iowa